tprasadtp/ubuntu-post-install/docs/faq/distros.md

 !!! warning "Warning!"
     **Script will exit, if it cannot recognize the distribution.**

-A Comple te list of supported distributions is given below.
+A Complete  list of supported distributions is given below.

 Distribution     | Codename/Version  |   Supported | Notes
 :----------------|:------------------|-------------|:------